Nice’S Old Town

-Sights, art and local cuisine in the Vieille Ville
+Sights, Art, and Local Dishes in the Vieille Ville

-The old city of Nice offers a lot of experiences and I will mention here some of the most important, to give you an impression of the city’s colorful diversity and interesting history.
+Nice’s Old Town offers plenty to experience, and here I’ll highlight some of the most important spots to give you a feel for the city’s colorful diversity and fascinating history.

-If you start your walk through la Vieille Ville from the Promenade des Anglais, you will first meet Cour Saleya, where the famous markets take place.
-Here is also the Chapelle de la Miséricorde, the chapel of mercy that presents a unique architecture and is considered by many to be one of the world’s most beautiful baroque buildings and, at the end of the square, is the building where Henri Matisse lived a part of his life.
+If you start your walk through the Vieille Ville from the Promenade des Anglais, the first place you’ll hit is Cours Saleya, home to the famous markets.
+You’ll also find the Chapelle de la Miséricorde—an architectural gem considered by many one of the world’s most beautiful Baroque buildings—and at the end of the square is the building where Henri Matisse lived for part of his life.

-If you walk further through the town from the eastern end of Cour Saleya, you will meet the central Place Rossetti, where the atmosphere is at its peak with all the cafes and restaurants beautifully flanked by the baroque church from 1650, Cathédrale Sainte Réparate, with its 10 chapels and 3 organs, a historical monument since 1906.
+Continue from the eastern end of Cours Saleya and you’ll reach the central Place Rosetti, where the atmosphere peaks among cafés and restaurants, beautifully flanked by the Baroque church from 1650—Cathédrale Sainte-Réparate—with its 10 chapels and 3 organs.
+It’s been a listed historic monument since 1906.

-See the complete list of sights below this article.
+See the full list of sights below this article.

-Part of the charm of wandering in the old town is to peek into the various art galleries found throughout the neighborhood.
-There is a lot of art to see and enjoy, and the local artists use different techniques and media to illustrate the beautiful colors and scenes of Nice.
-Here you may find something special to take home as a gift or souvenir.
+Part of the charm of wandering the Old Town is peeking into the many art galleries scattered around the neighborhood.
+There’s lots of art to see and enjoy, and local artists use different techniques and media to capture Nice’s beautiful colors and scenes.
+You might even find something special to take home as a gift or souvenir.

-Nice is gastronomically known for some very special dishes.
-Some more well-known than others.
-Take advantage of the visit to the old town to taste some of the popular local dishes such as La Socca, Pissaladière or here the world-renowned original salad Niçoise.
+Nice is gastronomically known for some very special dishes—some more famous than others.
+Use your visit to the Old Town to taste popular local specialties like La Socca, Pissaladière, and of course the world-famous original Salade Niçoise.

-La Socca is a crêpe made from chickpea flour, baked in the oven, can be both fluffy or crunchy, can be eaten hot and eaten with your fingers by simply adding a little pepper!
-A great snack to accompany a good glass of wine.
+La Socca is a chickpea-flour crêpe baked in the oven.
+It can be fluffy or crispy, eaten hot, and enjoyed with your fingers—just add a little pepper!
+A great snack to pair with a good glass of wine.

-Pissaladière is a flatbread (a kind of French pizza) topped with onion compote, olives, and anchovies or with pissalat, a salted fish paste made from anchovies and spices.
+Pissaladière is a flatbread (a kind of French pizza) topped with onion compote, olives, anchovies, or with pissalat—a salted fish paste made from anchovies and spices.

-From the lesser-known dishes to a true classic, Salade Niçoise, served in most restaurants and cafes, it is a tasty mixed salad.
+From the lesser-known dishes to a true classic—Salade Niçoise.
+It’s served in most restaurants and cafés and is a delicious mixed salad.

-That traditionally includes tomatoes, hard-boiled eggs, fava beans, radishes, cucumber, onions, tuna or anchovies and the special Niçoise olives that originated in the western Alpine region are solid ingredients, mixed with lettuce and a dressing of olive oil.
-However, the overall mix varies according to the chef’s discretion.
+Traditionally it includes tomatoes, hard-boiled eggs, fava beans, radishes, cucumber, onions, tuna or anchovies, and the distinctive Niçoise olives from the western Alpine region—fixed ingredients—mixed with salad and a dressing of olive oil.
+The exact mix varies at the chef’s discretion.

 By Tommy Sverre – 2022